PyCQA/pycodestyle/README.rst

                          error and set exit code to 1 if total is not null --benchmark          measure processing speed
     --testsuite=dir      run regression tests from dir
-    --doctest            run doctest on myself
+    --max-line-length=n  set to a higher value to relax pep8 line length --doctest            run doctest on myself

 Feedback